Macroscopic limit of quantum systems: Central Limit Theorem for an Observable

 We consider the measurement of an observable $A$ on a closed microscopic system whose pure states belong to the Hilbert space $\cal H$.
-The measurement is repeated on the ensemble of $N_s$ copies of the system, the pure states of the ensemble form the direct product $\otimes{\cal H}^{N_s}$.
-The operator representing our observable of the $n$-th system, $A_n$ $n=1,\ldots,N_s$, acts on the $n$-th factor of the direct product space and $\bar A=\sum_{n=1}^{N_s}A_n/N_s$ stands for the average observable.
-If the systems are indistinguishable then one has to (anti)symmetrize their state in $\otimes{\cal H}^{N_s}$ but this does not change the expectation value of $\bar A$ where the elements of the ensemble are not distinguished.
-We allow some variation of the state within the ensemble and assume that $N_k=p_kN_s$ systems are placed into the state defined by the reduced density matrix $\rho_k$ and $\sum_kp_k=1$.
+The~measurement is repeated on the ensemble of $N_s$ copies of the system; the~pure states of the ensemble form the direct product $\otimes{\cal H}^{N_s}$.
+The~{observable $A$ represented on} the $n$-th system, $A_n$ $n=1,\ldots,N_s$, acts on the $n$-th factor of the direct product space, and $\bar A=\sum_{n=1}^{N_s}A_n/N_s$ stands for the average observable { over the system ensemble}.
+If~the systems are indistinguishable, then one has to (anti-)symmetrize their state in $\otimes{\cal H}^{N_s}$ but this does not change the expectation value of $\bar A$ where the elements of the ensemble are not distinguished.
+We allow some variation of the {preparation of the systems within the ensemble, namely, we assume that $N_k=p_kN_s$ systems are placed into the state characterized by some reduced density matrix $\rho_k$ whose detailed specification is unnecessary at the moment; all we need is the normalization} $\sum_kp_k=1$.

-The limit $N_s\to\infty$ can be realized by two different scenarios. (i) The text book example consists of an ensemble of identically prepared, independent microscopical systems, accessed one-by-one, and the expectation value of $\bar A$ is identified with the average of the measurements. (ii) Another, more realistic alternative is to consider a set of $N_s$ microscopic systems where we measure directly $\bar A$, eg. the center of mass of a mirror in a gravitation radiation detector or a total electric dipole moment of a solid in a linear response study.
+The limit $N_s\to\infty$ can be realized by two different scenarios: (i) The textbook example consists of an ensemble of identically prepared, independent microscopical systems, accessed one-by-one, and~the expectation value of $\bar A$ is identified with the average of the measurements. (ii) Another, more realistic alternative is to consider a set of $N_s$ microscopic systems, where we measure directly $\bar A$, e.g., the center of mass of a mirror in a gravitation radiation detector or a total electric dipole moment of a solid in a linear response~study.

+The central limit theorem can easily be recovered for transition amplitudes or expectation values.
+We discuss the latter; the~former can be recovered in similar manner.
+Let us start with the cumulant generator function of the observable $A$, defined by the following: \be e^{iw_k(j)}=\Tr[\rho_ke^{ijA}]=\la e^{ijA}\ra_k \ee